Future-House/ether0/README.md

-# Science0-c
+# ether0

-A scientific reasoning model, dataset, and verifiers for chemistry
+A scientific reasoning model, dataset, and reward functions for chemistry.